 - 4 tbsp Cacao/Cocoa powder

-Fruit for decoration, any bright berries are good – raspberries, inca or strawberries.
+Fruit for decoration, any bright berries are good – raspberries, Inca or strawberries.
+Also chunks of dark chocolate or cacao nibs work great on this quinoa cake to give a deep rich chocolate flavour.

 - Soak the quinoa for at least 15 mins, then drain.
 Soaking for an hour or overnight is preferable.